Skip to main content

 How do ISI inspections differ from Ofsted’s?

-Both ISI and Ofsted report on independent schools’ compliance with the DfE Education (Independent Schools Standards) Regulations.
+Both ISI and Ofsted report on the extent to which independent schools meet the DfE Education (Independent Schools Standards) Regulations.
 These are the statutory rules the DfE imposes on independent schools against which ISI inspects.
-But ISI and Ofsted use a different framework and criteria for judging school quality – and they use different judgement words too.
-For example, ISI uses excellent, good, sound and unsatisfactory and Ofsted uses outstanding, good, requires improvement and inadequate.
+But ISI and Ofsted use a different framework and criteria for judging school quality.
+For example, ISI’s new framework does not use single word judgements or grades; instead, inspectors report on whether standards are met or unmet with a reference to each section of the framework.
+Further information can be found on the inspections explained part of the ISI website or within our inspection report template and writing guidance.

-ISI reports are also less data driven than with Ofsted, although Ofsted has announced that it will ditch exam results as criteria for success in September 2019 [article in The Guardian].
+ISI reports are also less data driven than with Ofsted, although Ofsted has ditched exam results as criteria for success.

 What is in an ISI inspection report?

 Unlike with Ofsted, ISI reports do not give schools a single term grade.
-However the differect aspects of the school that are inspected are deemed excellent, good, sound or unsatisfactory.
 The exception is the Registered Early Years Foundation Stage (EYFS) – for this, Ofsted is the registering body, so inspections still use Ofsted terminology: outstanding, good, requires improvement or inadequate.

 The ISI’s system takes into account the school’s provision and outcomes for pupils, indicating how well the education caters for pupils of different needs and abilities, how broad the education is and the atmosphere of the school – in terms of the ethos, behaviour of pupils and relationships – and how well pupils are cared for.